Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Auret: Yeah absolutely.
 So, we are digital designers.
-We’re Youtube coaches at Essetino Artists.
+We’re YouTube coaches at Essetino Artists.
 We basically help other creative entrepreneurs grow their businesses online through beautiful content, helping them teach how to share that content online.

 Our YouTube channel Essetino Artists has over 22,000 subscribers right now.
 That’s where we live.
-We release daily content on there.
+We release daily content there.

 Jerry: Thank you.
-I’ll show the YouTube channel.
+I’ll show you the YouTube channel.
 So, this is Essetino Artists YouTube channel with 22 thousand subscribers and 4 million views.
 I encourage you to join them and as you just heard there are different days.
 So,

-Mondays: Make that money.
+Monday: Make that money.

 Tuesday: Social Media + Biz Tips